php-etl/documentation/content/core-concept/satellite/_index.en.md

 ---

-> A satellite is a micro-service that can be executed as a cron job.
+> A satellite is a microservice that can be executed as a cron job.
 > It can be deployed in any Docker infrastructure (including Kubernetes clusters) or in any operating system.

 ![Satellite schema](satellite.svg)